python-jsonschema/jsonschema/docs/validate.rst

                         unprovided, a :class:`RefResolver` is created and used.

+    .. attribute:: DEFAULT_TYPES

+        The default mapping of JSON types to Python types used when validating ``type`` properties in JSON schemas.

     .. attribute:: META_SCHEMA

         An object representing the validator's meta schema (the schema that